Skip to contents

 Value

 A data frame containing file names and all properties found in annotations.
 Always includes columns: file_name, file_type, and any properties found in PUT annotations (typically: id, label, node_type, input, output).
+Valid node_type values: "input", "process" (default), "output", "decision", "start", "end".
+An additional type "artifact" is used internally by put_diagram() for data file nodes and should not be set manually.
 If include_line_numbers is TRUE, also includes line_number.
 Note: If output is not specified in an annotation, it defaults to the file name.

 PUT Annotation Syntax

-PUT annotations can be written in single-line or multiline format:
+PUT annotations can be written in single-line or multiline format.
+The comment prefix is determined automatically by file extension.

 Multiline format: Use backslash (\) for line continuation